Archive for the ‘Linux’ Category

 A few weeks ago, I bought myself a new desktop computer so that, for the first time in years, I have a permanent place to put my projects and files.
 I was going to base this new computer on FreeBSD, and in fact I had already installed and rebuilt the system from source, but I decided to give Ubuntu Linux a try on a separate partition, based on the high praise it gets from the Lug Radio crew.
 Well, since then, I’ve completely abandoned my FreeBSD setup.
 Ubuntu Linux rocks!
 It makes a wonderful desktop computing environment.

 What is Ubuntu Linux, anyway?
 Well, it’s a new Linux distribution that’s aimed at the desktop (as opposed to servers).
-It’s completely Free Software in that they don’t charge you to use it and they also don’t take away your rights to use it through some crazy End User Licence Agreement.
+It’s completely Free Software in that they don’t charge you to use it and they also don’t take away your rights to use it through some crazy End User License Agreement.
 It aims to be simple and robust so that it just works.

 Using Ubuntu is a pleasing experience.
 I can tell it’s designed well.
 Visually, it’s quite pleasing, based upon the Gnome desktop environment.
 The base software they chose to include is quite good.
 I upgraded a few components, like the Firefox web browser and the ability to play mp3s.
 It was a reasonable procedure that was aided by the advice of the Unofficial Ubuntu Starter Guide.